dyap26/misinfo/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are always welcome!
 Feel free to submit a pull request.

 ## Acknowledgements